thebullbrew/BullMint_ARBITRUM-NOVA_Mainnet/README.md

-# HERE'S SOME THE HELP WHEN YOU NEED HELP:
+# HERE'S THE HELP WHEN YOU NEED HELP:

 # 1. Create the project